 To read this month's Cooperative Connections click here

 This is the Manager's Column for Sept 2018.
-The Annual Meeting edition of Cooperative Connections does not feature a Manager Column.
+The October & November editions of Cooperative Connections did not feature a Manager Column.

 What I started to write for this report last Friday, everything completely changed after an intense storm came through our service area later that evening on June 29.

 Around 7 p.m. on June 29, our cell phones began receiving text messages from multiple transmission operations for 1552, which is the breaker that delivers power to the area west of Dupree.
 WAPA (Western Area Power Administration) called and indicated that we had a target somewhere down by Cherry Creek, thus Breaker 1552 would not close in and hold.
 My first hope was that we just blew a pole-top-pin off of a transmission structure and this would be it.
 As the evening progressed, we soon learned that we had more than 60 transmission poles down south of Dupree on Cherry Creek Road.
 This was huge and now it’s time to engage into full storm mode.